rasbt/siteinterlock/docs/sources/installation.md

 # Installation

-The `siteinterlock` package is compatible with Python 2.6, Python 2.7, and Python 3.x, and it does not require external dependencies or libraries.
+The `siteinterlock` package is compatible with current versions of Python such as Python 3.2 or newer, and the package itself does not require external dependencies or libraries.
+You can find more information on how to obtain and install Python at https://www.python.org/downloads/.

+To produce the input files that are required for the SiteInterlock analysis, you will need to have MSU ProFlex installed.
+MSU ProFlex (formerly called FIRST) predicts the rigid and flexible regions in a protein structure, given a Protein Data Bank (PDB) file including polar hydrogen atoms.
+You can find more information about obtaining and installing ProFlex at http://kuhnlab.bmb.msu.edu/software/index.html.

 ## Installing siteinterlock from Source